Vito Lopez: Political stances

-Pork Barrel Politics

-In 2018 Dan Doctoroff said that Lopez refused to support the Bloomberg administrator's rezoning of the Brooklyn waterfront unless the administration allocated a million dollars for a daycare center that Doctoroff thought Lopez's girlfriend was connected to.
-By Doctoroff's account, this happened the day before the city council vote; time was limited, and after midnight Doctoroff called the head of the agency that oversaw daycare centers, woke him up, and secured the million dollars for the center to meet Lopez's demand and pass the rezoning.

-Investigations
+Investigations, censure, and resignation from Assembly

-According to multiple media accounts in September 2010, Lopez and the Ridgewood Bushwick Senior Citizens Council were the subject of several investigations, led by the US Attorney in Manhattan and in Brooklyn, and the New York City Department of Investigations.
+According to multiple media accounts in September 2010, Lopez and the Ridgewood Bushwick Senior Citizens Council were the subject of several investigations led by the U.S. Attorneys in Manhattan and in Brooklyn and by the New York City Department of Investigations.

-Censure

-On August 24, 2012, the New York State Assembly Standing Committee on Ethics and Guidance concluded an investigation, made in response to allegations brought forth by two young female staffers, and unanimously found that Vito Lopez had violated the Assembly's sexual harassment/retaliation policy.
+On August 24, 2012, the New York State Assembly Standing Committee on Ethics and Guidance concluded an investigation made in response to sexual harassment allegations made by two young female staffers against Lopez.
+The Committee found that Lopez "broke state harassment rules by groping, attempting to kiss, and engaging in sexually charged discussions with employees".
+Lopez denied the allegations.

-Based on recommendations from the committee, Assembly Speaker Sheldon Silver removed him as chair of the Committee on Housing, stripped him of all seniority, reduced his staff allotment and forbade him from employing any interns or persons under the age of 21.
+Based on recommendations from the committee, Assembly Speaker Sheldon Silver removed Lopez as chair of the Committee on Housing, stripped him of all seniority, reduced his staff allotment and forbade him from employing any interns or persons under the age of 21.
 Silver also censured and admonished him on behalf of the Assembly.
 He was reelected in November 2012 despite token opposition, but was stripped of his Democratic chairmanship and had his pay cut.

-In mid-May 2013 the state's Joint Commission on Public Ethics issued a report which described in detail the behavior alleged by multiple women, which prompted prominent Democrats, including Governor Andrew Cuomo and Speaker Silver, to call for his immediate resignation.
+In mid-May 2013, the state's Joint Commission on Public Ethics issued a report which described in detail the behavior alleged by multiple women, which prompted prominent Democrats, including Governor Andrew Cuomo and Speaker Silver, to call for his immediate resignation.
 In response Lopez, cited a report by special prosecutor Staten Island District Attorney Daniel M. Donovan Jr. that he would not bring criminal charges.
 On May 17, 2013, he announced he would resign from the Assembly at the end of his term in June 2013 and in the fall run for a seat on the New York City Council.

-This announcement brought further calls from his immediate resignation, including by Assembly Minority leader Brian M. Kolb, and brought a vow by City Council Speaker Christine C. Quinn, a Democrat running for Mayor, that she would work to prevent his election.
-That afternoon Speaker Silver released a draft resolution to expel Lopez from the Assembly that he said would be voted on when the Assembly returns on May 20, 2013.
+Following this announcement brought further calls for Lopez's immediate resignation, including by Assembly Minority leader Brian Kolb called for Lopez to resign immediately.
+In addition, City Council Speaker Christine C. Quinn, a Democrat running for mayor of New York City, vowed to prevent his election to the City Council.
+Speaker Silver released a draft resolution to expel Lopez from the Assembly.

-Resignation

-Lopez resigned in May 2013 after a legislative ethics panel censured him.
-On June 11, 2013, Lopez was fined $330,000 who was accused of groping, intimidating and manipulating young female staffers in a 2012 scandal.
+Lopez resigned from the New York State Assembly effective May 20, 2013.
+On June 11, 2013, the Legislative Ethics Commission fined him $330,000 for sexual harassment.